laurynas-biveinis/unodb/README.md

 To generate coverage reports using lcov, add -DCOVERAGE=ON CMake option.

-Google Test is used for testing.
+Google Test and DeepState are used for testing.
 There will be no unit tests for each private implementation class.
+For DeepState, both LLVM libfuzzer and built-in fuzzer are supported.

 ## Literature